pusle/ember-drupal-waterwheel/README.md

 This adds a few support libraries to your project, as well as an Adapter and Serializer that handle JSON API communication with the Drupal backend.
 An Authenticator, Authorizer, and Session Service are also installed to manage OAuth2.
-Finally, a "user" model is added to store user entities fetched from the Drupal backend (which is needed to support authentication.)
+Finally, a "user" model is added to store user entities fetched from the Drupal backend (which is needed to support authentication and storing ownership of entities.)

 Some configuration settings are added to your app's `config/environment.js` file.
-These will need to be customized to point to your Drupal backend site and OAuth settings (see [Drupal Site Configuration](#drupal-site-configuration)), as well as to specify which Drupal entities you'll be pulling data in for.
+These will need to be customized to point to your Drupal backend site and OAuth settings (see [Drupal Site Configuration](#drupal-site-configuration)) as needed, as well as to specify which Drupal entities you'll be pulling data in for.
+Search for "@todo" to find thing that will need to be customized for your application.

 ### Using Drupal Built-in Entities

-If you'd also like to add models and routes to your app for Drupal's built-in entities (Articles, Tags, Files, and Basic Pages), You can run:
+If you'd also like to add models, routes, and templates to your app for Drupal's built-in entities (Articles, Tags, Files, and Basic Pages), You can run:
-* `ember generate ember-drupal-article`
+* `ember generate drupal-article`
-* `ember generate ember-drupal-tag`
+* `ember generate drupal-tag`
-* `ember generate ember-drupal-file`
+* `ember generate drupal-file`
-* `ember generate ember-drupal-basic-page`
+* `ember generate drupal-basic-page`

-From here, you can generate Ember template files for these models as you typically would using the Ember CLI:
+From here, you can edit the Ember template files for these models as you typically would using the Ember CLI.
+It's also a good idea to search for "@todo" in the generated files, to see if there are customizations or coding choices you can make.
-* `ember g template article`
-* Edit the generated template file as desired
-* and repeat...

 ### Using Custom Drupal Entities